fraunhoferhhi/BerlinV2X/ml5g-2023/README.md

 - A qualitative score depending on the problem setup, e.g., the decisions on the QoS parameter and the train/test split.

-We provide a [reference notebook](./reference_notebook.ipynb) were the predicted QoS parameters is downlink datarate and the train and test sets consist of the data from orpeator 1 and operator 2, respectively.
+We provide a [reference notebook](./reference_notebook.ipynb) where we have selected downlink datarate as the QoS parameter to predict and the train and test sets consist of the data from operator 1 and operator 2, respectively.

 ### Submission